 Board the AirTrain from your airport terminal and get off at the only stop it goes to - Newark Liberty International Airport Station.
-From there you can take an NJ Transit train to Penn Station.

 Use this helpful NJ Transit Trip Planner to see schedules.

-- Total Cost: $13.00 Adult; $9.00 Child/Senior/Disabled
+- Total Cost: $15.50 Adult; $11:50 Child/Senior/Disabled

 - Travel Time: 30 minutes

 The train will take you to Penn Station in Midtown Manhattan (32nd Street and 7th Avenue), which is a great place to get a taxi to your destination or connect with the subway.
-Trains come frequently.

 Cons: You will have to maneuver your luggage around quite a bit, so this option can be difficult for those with a lot of luggage.

 You will be assigned to a van with other passengers heading to the same general area as you.
 You can also book online in advance.

 Travel Time: Can vary.
 If you are sharing a full van (11 passengers), you might be the first dropped off or you might be the last.

-Pros:Has the convenience of a taxi and is much cheaper
+Pros: It has the convenience of a taxi and is much cheaper

 Cons: It can take a very long time.
 Passengers often have to wait at the airport until there are enough people for a mostly full van, so plan to sit and wait for a bit.